DragonBanana/Hypermedia/README.md

 It is also configured with some particular header in order to allow the resources to be cached.

 #### AWS API Gateway
+Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

+In our application it is used to receive all HTTP/HTTPS requests, make some (little) input parameters processing and then forward the requests to AWS Lambda service.

+Since we use the OpenAPI 2.0 protocol to define our API and this service allow the automatic generation of the HTTP/HTTPS endopoint by using an OpenAPI 2.0 document, we seized to opportunity to kill two birds with one stone.

 #### AWS Lambda
+AWS Lambda is the most famous serverless service.
+It simply lets you run code without provisioning or managing servers.
+You pay only for the compute time you consume - there is no charge when your code is not running.

+As all technology, it has advantages and drawbacks.
+We briefly report the main ones:
+- **Faster development** : Technology stack can be updated in a flexible manner.
+Identity management, storage are some examples of the concerns of internet applications which are exposed to FaaS or handled by middleware.
+- **Scaling** : AWS Lambda dynamically scales function execution in response to increased traffic, up the concurrency limit (1000 but can be increased).
+The provisioning and the scaling of the function is done automatically by the provider.
+- **Pay as you go** : The basic advantage of this technology is that you only pay for the time your function executes and the resources it needs to execute.
+So part of the amount of expenses we can have depends on the traffic on our application.
+- **Startup latency** : It may take a while for a FaaS function to respond.
+This is the main cons of this technology when developers are using programming languages (like Java) that needs a particular environment in order to be runned.
+In our case, the functions takes less than 500ms to process a request when it starts from a cold start state and 50ms-100ms when in has been already warmed.
+- **State** : Serverless functions must be stateless (or stateful implementation can not take advantage of the benefits of this technology).
+This limitation did not influence our application since it has been designed and developed following the RESTful guidelines, so all of our APIs are stateless.

 #### Amazon DynamoDB
+Amazon DynamoDB is a fully managed proprietary NoSQL database service that supports key-value and document data structures.
+DynamoDB differs from other Amazon services by allowing developers to purchase a service based on throughput, rather than storage.

+We decided to adopt this service as our database because it suits very well with the serverless architecture.
+It can be able to autoscale just by enabling the option, so it is able to sustain an high amount of concurrent request.

 ### Discussion
 Describe here: